jstonge/hello-gmes/docs/call-for-action.md

   </div>
 </div>

-_p.s. if the range input is disabled or a parameter is missing, is that we didn't run the parameter sweep with this set of values_
+<div class="warning" label="⚠️ Warning">The visualization may give slightly different results than our paper.
+To keep the visualization lightweight, we sparsified the raw output with  <a href="https://github.com/jstonge/hello-gmes/blob/main/.sparsify.py#L5-L9">.sparsify.py#L5-L9</a>.
+In the highlighted lines, we throw away points where the absolute difference between two time steps is greater than 0.0001.
+This lead to premature termination of runs and more rough results.
+That said, the results should be  qualitatively the same in the paper.
+If not, please let us know.
+Also, in the paper we use different initial conditions to demonstrate different mechanisms, which we didn't reproduce here.
+Finally, note that if the range input is disabled or a parameter is missing, is that we didn't run the parameter sweep with this set of values</div>

 ## Decomposing the call for action

+Reducing the copying rate enough, we observe the prevalence curve becoming non-monotonic, with multiple local minima.
+As we increase ${tex`\beta_0`} (or ${tex`\rho`}, when enough above the epidemic threshold), however, stronger institutions prove their ability to control the contagion, being increasingly selected.

 <div>
   <div>